Financial Assistance for Research & Development in India

 Promoting Innovations in Individuals, Start-ups and MSMEs

-Ministry of Science & Technology under the PRISM (Promoting Innovations in Individuals, Start-ups and MSMEs) scheme aims at to support individual innovators to achieve the agenda of inclusive development.
-Any Indian citizen having innovative idea and wish to translate their idea into working prototypes / models / processes; public funded institutions or organizations viz.
-Autonomous Organizations or Society registered under the Societies Registration Act, 1860 or Indian Trusts Act, 1882 engaged in promotion of innovation can apply under the PRISM program.
-Innovation in the following areas receive higher thrust in PRISM: Green technology, Clean energy, Industrially utilizable smart materials, Waste to Wealth, Affordable Healthcare, Water & Sewage Management and any other technology or knowledge intensive area.
+Ministry of Science & Technology under the PRISM (Promoting Innovations in Individuals, Start-ups and MSMEs) scheme aims to support individual innovators to achieve the agenda of inclusive development.
+Any Indian citizen having an innovative idea and wish to translate their idea into working prototypes/models/processes; public-funded institutions or organizations viz.
+Autonomous Organizations or Society registered under the Societies Registration Act, 1860 or Indian Trusts Act, 1882 engaged in the promotion of innovation can apply under the PRISM program.
+Innovation in the following areas receives higher thrust in PRISM: Green technology, Clean energy, Industrially utilizable smart materials, Waste to Wealth, Affordable Healthcare, Water & Sewage Management and any other technology or knowledge-intensive area.

-PRISM assistance is granted in phases and in phase I for establishing proof of concept or prototype or constructing models, a maximum support limited to 2.00 lakh or 90% of the total project cost whichever is lower is provided.
-For fabrication of working model / process know-how / testing and trial / patenting / technology transfer etc., a maximum support of upto Rs.
+PRISM assistance is granted in phases and in phase, I for establishing proof of concept or prototype or constructing models, maximum support limited to 2.00 lakh or 90% of the total project cost whichever is lower is provided.
+For fabrication of working model/process know-how/testing and trial / patenting / technology transfer etc., maximum support of up to Rs.
 20.00 lakh or 90% of the total project cost whichever is lower is provided.
-In phase II a maximum support of upto Rs.50.00 lakh limited to 50% of the total project cost is provided for scaling up technology based innovations, including patenting/design registration/trademark registry/ technology transfer to develop a marketable product/process towards enterprise creation.
+In phase II a maximum support of up to Rs.50.00 lakh limited to 50% of the total project cost is provided for scaling up technology-based innovations, including patenting/design registration/trademark registry/ technology transfer to develop a marketable product/process towards enterprise creation.

-Click here to know more about PRISM Program.
+Click here to know more about the PRISM Program.